Derived Hierarchies with Explicit Caps (Master Data Services)

 The explicit hierarchy must be based on the same entity as the entity at the top of the derived hierarchy.

-In the Master Data Manager user interface (UI), you create this type of hierarchy by dragging an explicit hierarchy to the top of a derived hierarchy.
+In the Master Data Services user interface (UI), you create this type of hierarchy by dragging an explicit hierarchy to the top of a derived hierarchy.

 In this example, the members in the explicit hierarchy are from the Subcategory entity.
 In the derived hierarchy, the top-level members are also from the Subcategory entity.